Emma Coburn: 2023

-On February 4, Coburn opened her 2023 season competing in the Women’s Mile at the New Balance Indoor Grand Prix in Boston, Massachusetts.
-The elite, international, indoor event is part of the 2023 World Athletics Indoor Tour Gold Meetings.
-Starting in the outside alley in 12th position, Coburn finished seventh with a time of 4:28.84.
-In doing so she posted a personal best eclipsing her previous PB for the indoor mile of 4:29.86, which she set during her 2012/2013 collegiate career.
-The race saw six other runners post personal best while another two runners posted new national records.
-Heather MacLean of the US crossed the line in first place with a PB and world leading time of 4:23.42.
-With En Route timing being used in the same event, Coburn also posted an indoor personal best for the 1500 meters covering the distance in 4:10.39.
+On February 4, Coburn opened her 2023 season competing in the women's mile at the New Balance Indoor Grand Prix.
+Starting in the outside alley, she finished seventh with a personal best time of 4:28.84, eclipsing her previous best of 4:29.86 which she set during her collegiate career in 2013.
+Coburn also posted an indoor personal best for the 1500 meters with her split of 4:10.39 en route.

-On February 18, Coburn joined Team USA and traveled to Bathurst, New South Wales, Australia to participate in the 2023 World Athletics Cross Country Championships.
-Coburn, along with Alec Basten, Jordan Mann, and Heather MacLean formed Team USA’s Mixed Relay team, which finished fifth in 24:32.
-Coburn ran the second leg in the race and improved Team USA’s overall position from tenth to fifth position by finishing her leg in 6:13.
-It was the first time since college that Coburn, whose professional track career has been focused on individual achievement, ran in a team event.
+On February 18, she joined Team USA and traveled to Bathurst, Australia to participate in the World Cross Country Championships.
+Coburn, along with Alec Basten, Jordan Mann, and Heather MacLean formed Team USA's mixed relay team, which finished fifth in 24:32.
+Coburn ran the second leg in the race and improved Team USA's overall position from tenth to fifth position by finishing her leg in 6:13.
+It was the first time since college that Coburn ran in a team event.
 The race was won by Team Kenya in 23:14, with Ethiopia taking silver in 23:21 and Australia earning the bronze medal in 23:26.
+While still in Australia, on February 23, Coburn competed in the 1500 m at the Maurie Plant Meet – Melbourne, where she ran a 4:10.96 to finish fifth.